DaVoidd/XenTorch/index.md

 ### XenTorch.Data.Separate(x_labels, y_labels, batch_size, ordered:false, validation:false)
 Splits data into `batch_size` sized groups and returns training and test sets.
-If ordered is set to false, the data will be randomized.
-If validation is set to true, the function will also return a validation set.
+If `ordered` is set to false, the data will be randomized.
+If `validation` is set to true, the function will also return a validation set.

 #### **Ratios**
 Training:Test = 75:25\
 Training:Test:Validation = 70:15:15

+### XenTorch.Network.FitData(network, x_train, y_train, Optimizer, lr, x_test, y_test, termination, epoch_num)
+Fits data into the network until `termination` point or `epoch_num` has been reached.
+Prints network error using the test set.

+#### **Optimizers:**
+`'GD'`: Gradient Descent\
+`'SGD'`: Stochastic Gradient Descent

+### XenTorch.Network.BackPropagate(network, x_array, y_array, Optimizer, lr)
+Runs an iteration of back propagation.

+## Saving & Loading Data

+To access a network's architecture, index it with `.Model`.
+From there, you can obtain layer data by simply indexing it with its number position.
+To create a network from pre-defined data, use the `XenTorch.nn.Sequential()` function but instead of using functions to define layers, provide the layer data directly.